Peer-to-Peer and the Music Industry

 3) Funding Terrorism

 I would like to point out that illegal transactions such as these are done every day, using various currencies, all around the world – including the U.S. dollar.
 Still, no one seems to question the legitimacy of the American dollar.
+With so much negativity surrounding the Bitcoin and other forms of cryptocurrencies, it is hard to find somewhere that has the right information.
+If you are interested in finding out more about cryptocurrencies you might want to check out btcnn for all the top cryptocurrency news stories to learn more about bitcoins as well as other forms.

 Bitcoin has gotten a lot of bad press in its infancy.
 But if you recall, the exact same things were said about the Internet when it first arrived.
 So what’s the big deal about Bitcoin?
 Better people than I have explained this.
 Here is what Bitcoin.Org says about it: